-Conviction of an offence under the Bribery Act 2010 may also be subject to confiscation or a civil recovery order under the Proceeds of Crime Act 2002.
+Conviction of an offence under the UKBA may also be subject to confiscation or a civil recovery order under the Proceeds of Crime Act 2002.
 Non-payment of any confiscation can result in a custodial sentence.

-The financial penalty under a deferred prosecution agreement (DPA) is likely to be broadly comparable to a fine the court would have imposed following a guilty plea.
+The financial penalty under a DPA is likely to be broadly comparable to a fine the court would have imposed following a guilty plea.

-A conviction for an offence under section 1, 2 or 6 of the Bribery Act 2010 will result in mandatory debarment for up to five years.
+Under the Public Contracts Regulations 2015, a conviction for an offence under section 1, 2 or 6 of the UKBA will result in mandatory debarment for up to five years.
 The debarment prevents a company from entering into public contracts as a provider, supplier or contractor.

-The EU's 2014 Public Procurement Directive amended the regulations, and clarified that an offence under section 7 does not trigger mandatory debarment.
+A conviction for an offence under section 7 of the UKBA does not trigger mandatory debarment.
 However, a conviction under section 7 offence could attract discretionary debarment of three years, which could have a significant impact on a company.